jValdron/homelab-operator/README.md

 This comes as-is, with no support or no warranties.

 ## Background
 I was tired of managing my deviecs through an Excel spreadsheet, just to have my various configuration being managed separately, and end up with drifts.
-After experimenting with [dnsmasq-controller](https://github.com/kvaps/dnsmasq-controller), and needed RADIUS authentication configured for my devices too, I figured why not build a small operator to create the configuration I need and a way to track everything through code/custom resources.
+After experimenting with [dnsmasq-controller](https://github.com/kvaps/dnsmasq-controller), and I needed RADIUS authentication configured for my devices too, I figured why not build a small operator to create the configuration I need and a way to track everything through code/custom resources.

 ## Options
 Available options via environment variables (or dotenv):